thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

 ## Assignment Part 1

-(These instructions are repeated on the Canvas assignment page for Week 6 Assignment under heading "Part 1")
+(These instructions are repeated on the [Canvas Week 6 Assignment page](https://canvas.eee.uci.edu/courses/66109/assignments/1538937) under heading "Part 1")

 **Background**:
 - In Tutorial [Step 3](#step-3-use-the-key), we performed a search for the total population count with the `DP1_0001C` variable, which is described as `Count!!SEX AND AGE!!Total population` in the [full list of variables](https://api.census.gov/data/2020/dec/dp/variables.html) for the 2020 Decennial Census Data Profile.